sdegutis/immaculatalibrary.com/data/data/snippets/2021-11-28-st-teresa-of-avila-explains-the-benefit-and-nature-of-prayer-and-how-it-comes-from-gods-mercy-and-love.md

 ---
 published: true
-title: 'St. Teresa of Avila explains the benefit and nature of Prayer and how it comes from God''s mercy and love'
+title: 'St. Teresa of Avila explains the benefit and nature of Prayer and how it comes from God’s mercy and love'
 archiveLink: 'https://archive.org/details/lifeofstteresaof00tereuoft/page/58?view=theater'
 bookSlug: 'life-of-st-teresa-of-avila'
 ---